fromstar/dncs-lab/README.md

 # Design
 All the commands I used, I insert them in script that I created for every machine.
 Except for someone of them (like these used for the installation of OpenVSwitch) these are not permanent, so I've modified the vagrantfile to execute them at every start of the virtual machines.
 For the switch and the host-c I created one more script for each one, that will be execute only at the first start and will insert the commands to install the software needed for the realization of the project.

-To realize the project, the dncs-init script assigned me 3 address number, necessary for my 3 subnet:
+To realize the project, the dncs-init script assigned me the dimesions for my 3 subnet:
 - Host-a: 399 addresses
 - Host-b: 381 addresses
 - Hub: 344 adresses

-So I created the three subnet using a /23 subnet mask so as to have 2^9=512 available adresses for each one.
+So I created the three subnet using a /23 subnet mask so that I have 2^9=512 available adresses for each one.
 Arbitrarily I set the network addresses in order:
 - host-a: 172.16.0.0 (addresses from 172.16.0.0 to 172.16.1.255)
 - host-b: 172.16.2.0 (addresses from 172.16.2.0 to 172.16.3.255)